aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-The `Illuminate\Foundation\Auth\User` class implements the `MustVerifyEmail` trait that in turn contains the default implementation of the sendEmailVerificationNotification method
+The `Illuminate\Foundation\Auth\User` class implements the `MustVerifyEmail` trait that in turn contains the default implementation of the sendPasswordResetNotification method

 ```php
 class User extends Model implements